 The lack of evidence of strong notions of embodiment in FL research may be grounded in the fact that all learning processes are conceptualized as intentional and therefore ultimately cognitive; it may also be explained by the immateriality of the lived body which favours a one-dimensional understanding of just the material dimension of the body.
-On a phenomenological perspective, the human body is seen as a subject inhabiting the world which is referred to as the lived body, with mind and body (and the environment) being inextricably intertwined (Merleau-Ponty 2012), but the primary role in accessing the world not necessarily attributed to cognition.
+From a phenomenological perspective, the human body is seen as a subject inhabiting the world which is referred to as the lived body, with mind and body (and the environment) being inextricably intertwined (Merleau-Ponty 2012), however the primary role in accessing the world is not necessarily attributed to cognition.
 This view implies that we experience and access the world primarily via our lived and material bodies, making embodied experience an important subject of study.
-It also implies that most of our experiences in the world are sensory and sensual in nature which are often not processed by the neuronal devices within the human skull.
+It also implies that most of our experiences in the world are sensory and sensual in nature which are often not processed by the neuronal devices within the human skull/brain.

 The phenomenological distinction between these two closely related dimensions of the human body has been influenced by two terminological conceptualizations of the body in the German language.
-On the one hand there is the concept of the body in a material sense, the Körper (derived from the Latin term corpus, no matter whether dead or alive), which is accessible to conscious awareness as an intentional referent.
+On the one hand, there is the concept of the body in a material sense, the Körper (derived from the Latin term corpus, no matter whether dead or alive), which is accessible to conscious awareness as an intentional referent.
 On the other hand, the body has an immaterial dimension which is called Leib (derived from the Old-High German term lîb, meaning life, and the subsequent Middle-High German term lîp, meaning both life and body), referring to the full range of “bodily factors prenoetically governing conscious life below the level of conscious monitoring and manipulation” (Bower & Gallagher 2013: 110).
 The neo-phenomenological philosopher Schmitz suggests that the lived body (Leib) is only partially, if at all, accessible to conscious awareness “in the surroundings of [one’s] material body, without basing [this] on the attestation of the five senses (sight, hearing, touch, olfaction, taste) […].
-The lived body is populated by bodily drives such as anguish, pain, hunger, thirst, breathing, pleasure, affective involvement on the part of feelings” (Schmitz 2007: 15–16; my translation, A.W.).
+The lived body is populated by bodily drives such as anguish, pain, hunger, thirst, breathing, pleasure, and affective involvement on the part of feelings” (Schmitz 2007: 15–16; my translation, A.W.).

 Based on Merleau-Ponty’s (2012 [1945]) work, Gallagher (2005) elaborates on similar dimensions of the body from a phenomenological perspective, i.e., the ‘body image’ (comparable to the notion of Körper) and the ‘body schema’ (echoing the concept of Leib).
-According to Gallagher, the concept of body image refers to the body in a biological sense as a physiological, spatial, and material object that, as a living body, is subject to the laws of physics, causation, gravity, etc.; it is “a system of perceptions, attitudes, and beliefs pertaining to one’s own body” (Gallagher 2005: 24), so it can be understood as an artefact of perceptual awareness of one’s body and it’s parts.
+According to Gallagher, the concept of body image refers to the body in a biological sense as a physiological, spatial, and material object that, as a living body, is subject to the laws of physics, causation, gravity, etc.; it is “a system of perceptions, attitudes, and beliefs pertaining to one’s own body” (Gallagher 2005: 24), so it can be understood as an artefact of perceptual awareness of one’s body and its parts.

-By (In?) contrast, the body schema, as the central mechanism of the lived body, is immaterial and not normally present in foregrounded consciousness, e.g., when walking down the road, or writing a conference paper.
-The body schema refers to the nonconscious pre-structuring of habitual movements of the body that require no specific attention to enact them, for instance, the activities of breathing, walking, posturing, swallowing, etc. These embodied movements “are accomplished by the close to automatic performances of a body schema” (Gallagher 2005: 26; original emphasis) in which the body-in-action effaces itself.
+By contrast, the body schema, as the central mechanism of the lived body, is immaterial and not normally present in foregrounded consciousness, e.g., when walking down the road, or writing a conference paper.
+The body schema refers to the non-conscious pre-structuring of habitual movements of the body that require no specific attention to enact them, for instance, the activities of breathing, walking, posturing, swallowing, etc. These embodied movements “are accomplished by the close to automatic performances of a body schema” (Gallagher 2005: 26; original emphasis) in which the body-in-action effaces itself.